MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-box-to-o365.md

 ![Disable 2 factor](media/disable_2_factor.png)

 ### How do I delete my account?

-Deleting your account will delete all your scheduled transfers, multi-user migrations, and authorized connectors.
+Deleting your account deletes all your scheduled transfers, multi-user migrations, and authorized connectors.

 To close your account, follow these steps.